fzhussain/billeasy-eks-style-minikube-deployment/README.md

 ---

 **Note:**
-I’ve put this guide together based on my current understanding of **Kubernetes observability**.
+I’ve put this guide together based on my current understanding of **Kubernetes**.
-It’s a work in progress, and I’ll keep refining it as I learn more.
+It’s a work in progress, and I’ll keep refining it as I learn more.😇